 Simple to Use

-Jobs are created right from the AWS Management Console.
-Once a job is created, AWS automatically ships a Snowball Edge device to you.
-When you receive the device, simply attach it to your local network and then connect your applications.
-Once the device is ready to be returned, the E Ink shipping label will automatically update to the correct AWS facility, and the job status can be tracked via Amazon SNS generated text or email messages, or directly in the Console.
+Jobs are created in the AWS Management Console.
+Once a job is created, AWS automatically ships a pre-provisioned Snowball Edge device to your location.
+When you receive the device, simply attach it to your local network and connect your applications.
+Once the device is ready to be returned, the E Ink shipping label automatically updates and your freight carrier transports it to the correct AWS facility where the upload begins.
+Job status can be tracked via Amazon SNS generated text or email messages or directly in the Console.

 You can order Snowball Edge with just a few clicks in the AWS Management Console.
-It arrives with your S3 buckets, Lambda code, and clustering configuration pre-installed.
+It arrives with your S3 buckets, clustering configuration, and Lambda code or EC2 AMIs pre-installed -- along with analytics applications or machine learning models.
 Once the appliance arrives, connect it to your local network and set the IP address either manually or with DHCP.
-Finally, you verify the integrity of the Snowball Edge device and unlock it for use.
-Once the appliance is ready to be returned, the E Ink shipping label automatically updates and you can track the job status via Amazon Simple Notification Service (Amazon SNS), generated text or email messages, or directly in the Console.
+Finally, unlock the Snowball Edge device and start copying data.
+Once the appliance is ready to be returned, the E Ink shipping label automatically updates and you can track the job status via Amazon Simple Notification Service (Amazon SNS) generated text or email messages, or directly in the Console.

-You could use a Snowball Edge to support medical imaging or optical scanning MRI machines.
-It could store the image files as they are captured, giving users and administration systems immediate access, and also helping protect from WAN connection problems.
-Using a cluster of Snowball Edge devices, you could stage imaging data for transfers into Amazon S3 without disrupting systems on site.
+Embedded applications such as medical imaging use Snowball Edge to support scanning and imaging systems.
+These systems can stores data as is is captured to give local users and administration systems immediate access while helping protect from WAN connection problems.
+A cluster of Snowball Edge devices can stage data locally for periodic transfers into Amazon S3 without disrupting system operations.

-Snowball Edge can ingest data from IoT sensors, perform analysis on the raw data to turn results around quickly and add them to a big data analysis pool in the cloud.
+Snowball Edge can ingest data from IoT sensors or equipment log files, perform analysis on the raw data for fast results, and eventually add these results to a data lake in AWS for analytics and archive applications.